-These are our first spy shots of the second-generation R8 Spyder from Audi.
+These are our latest spy shots of the second-generation R8 Spyder from Audi.
 The coupe made its debut at the Geneva Motor Show back in March and we suspect the convertible will debut at the Swiss show in 2016.
-A debut at next month’s Frankfurt Auto Show is also a possibility.
+A debut at this month’s Frankfurt Auto Show is also a possibility.
 It was at the German show that the original R8 Spyder was first shown back in 2009.

 From the spy shots we can see that the new R8 Spyder sticks with a conventional folding soft-top roof.
 The design is much the same as on the outgoing model, with a flat deck spanning the engine bay and a vertical rear window positioned immediately behind the seats.
 And though we can’t see it on this prototype, the fuel cap has likely once again been relocated to the rear fender.